 Firstly, there’s the cue, then the behavior that addresses the cue, and eventually the reward.

 Throughout the day, try to raise awareness of the cues that trigger your unwanted behaviors.
 Then, while leaving the cue and reward in place, try to think of an action that’s more beneficial to you and could substitute the old behavior.

 Let’s say you come home tired from work and have a beer to relax your mind.
 In this case, being tired after a long day of work is the cue and relaxation is the reward.

 Leave these untouched and only replace the action of drinking the beer.
-What about doing 3 minutes of breathing exercises to release stress and calm your mood?
+How about some homemade lemonade or juice?

 There are almost no boundaries for your creativity when it comes to fixing your environment.